-3.2.
-Midterm Exam (20%) and Final Exam (30%):
+3.1 Midterm Exam (20%) and Final Exam (30%):

-There will be a midterm exam (to take place during regularly scheduled class session, approximately midway through the semester), and a final exam (to take place during the regular final examination period, i.e., December 6-17, 2014).
+There will be a midterm exam (to take place during regularly scheduled class session on Week 7), and a final exam (to take place during the regular final examination period: usually one week after the last scheduled class).
 Both will include a combination of multiple-choice questions, application and integration short-answer and/or essay-type questions, and potentially, critical evaluation questions and/or short cases.

 For both the midterm and final exams, questions can pertain to any of the materials covered during the course with respect to the relevant topic areas, including those topics contained in the presentations (video, personal), class discussions and other activities, and all assigned readings, including the text as well as academic journal articles.
 Both the midterm and final exams are closed-book.
-The midterm exam will cover assigned topics up until the midterm date, while the final will cover all materials (i.e., is cumulative, but weighted heavily towards the post-midterm topics).
+The midterm exam will cover assigned topics up until the midterm date, while the final will cover all materials (i.e., the final exam is cumulative, but weighted heavily towards the post-midterm topics).

-3.3.
-Group Assignment #1: Case (15%):
+3.2.
+Group Assignment #1: Case (20%):

-The particular case will be assigned to students by the third week of the semester, and is due on the session immediately following the midterm exam (usually on session 8).
+The particular case will be assigned to students by the third week of the semester, and is due two weeks after the midterm exam (usually on session 9).
 The case will consist of a real-life situation/problem facing an organization.
 The case report will include the following components (with more details forthcoming later in the semester):